usnistgov/pfhub/paper/paper.md

 often develop codes in isolation and do not publish the code bases or do not support or distribute the code bases to the wider community.
-PFHub is a community effort spearheaded by the Center for Hierarchical Materials Design and the National Institute of Standards and Technology to support the development of phase field codes.
+PFHub is a community effort spearheaded by the Center for Hierarchical Materials Design at Northwestern University and the National Institute of Standards and Technology to support the development of phase field codes.
 The goal of PFHub is to improve cross-collaboration between phase field code developers and practitioners by providing a site to compare results from different codes on a standardized set of benchmark problems.

 # Website